jnovak0021/Earthquake_Globe_Web/README.md

-# Earquake Globe Web Application project
+# Earthquake  Globe Web Application project
 ## By Jacob Novak, Adam Holbel, and Danny Mendoza

 ## About